joaomicunha/computer_vision_resources/README.md

 # **Computer Vision**

-This repo documents my journey from being a Data Scientist with basic knowledge of image data and cv techniques, to hopefully build up more expertise.
+This repo documents my journey from being a Data Scientist with basic knowledge of image data and computer vision techniques, to hopefully build up more expertise.
 I have some experience with images related projects and have studied Deep Learning through courses and literature over the last year and a half.

-On the 2nd of December 2019 I started this learning process.
-The progress will be:

-- Quickly review Andrew's Ng Convolutional Neural Networks chapter to put my self in the right mindset and vocabulary space.
-- Complete PyTorch course (ideally with Computer Vision orientation).
-During the PyData Conference in London 2019, I had the opportunity to attend multiple presentations using PyTorch and found the framework very intuitive.
-This helped me decide to learn PyTorch as my main Deep Learning framework.
-- Find a away to explore recent literature on the field and improve on the habit of reading more papers.

 ## Super summarised notes on Andrew's Ng Convolutional Neural Networks chapter: